Mapping L.A.: Sources

-Scope
+Scope and limitations

 The Times said that the Mapping L.A. project became the newspaper's "resource for neighborhood boundaries, demographics, crime and schools."
 The results as posted are searchable by address and ZIP code or by individual neighborhood.
 It noted that:

 The maps cover the 10500 km2 of Los Angeles County — by far the most populous county in the nation — from the high desert to the coast.
 In 2009, there were an estimated 9.8 million residents, up from 9.5 million counted in the 2000 U.S. census, the basis for The Times' demographic analysis for each neighborhood and region.
 Unlike most other attempts at mapping L.A., this one follows a set of principles intended to make it visually and statistically coherent.
 It gathers every block of the city into reasonably compact areas leaving no enclaves, gaps, overhangs or ambiguities.

-Methodology

-The project crafted their neighborhood boundaries by merging together neighboring census tracts.
+The project crafted neighborhood boundaries by merging together neighboring census tracts.
 However, census tract boundaries are not always consistent with traditional neighborhood boundaries.
 As the Times states:

 Census tracts are drawn by the U.S. Census Bureau and used for tabulating demographic information, including income and ethnicity.
 The shapes of the tracts are frequently out of sync with the geographical, historic and socioeconomic associations that define communities.
 However, by using the tracts as building blocks, The Times was able to compile a statistical profile of communities, something other neighborhood boundaries do not offer.

 The Times further stated that after merging tracts, they then adjusted the boundary lines by moving individual city blocks from one census tract to another.
 That allowed them to adjust the census data in proportion to the relocated block's population.
 A first draft of 87 neighborhoods was released in February 2009.
 As the Times received input from their readers, they shifted where the neighborhood boundaries should be nearly 100 times.
 A final map of 114 neighborhoods was released in June 2009.
+With the release of the maps, the Times stated:

+We'll be the first to acknowledge that our map isn't perfect.
+No lines can capture the geographic diversity and demographic energy of Los Angeles.